tpepels/mystic_quest/README.md

 Happy coding! 🌐🛠️

-# README.md for the Data Generation Script
+# The Data Generation Script

 ## Part 1: How to Run the Script